An Overview of Biotechnology and the Biotech Industry

-Since the first DNA cloning experiments over 40 years ago, genetic engineering techniques have developed to create engineered biological molecules, genetically designed microorganisms and cells, ways to find new genes and figure out how they work, and even transgenic animals and plants.
-In the midst of this bioengineering revolution, commercial applications exploded, and an industry developed around techniques like gene cloning, directed mutagenesis, DNA sequencing, RNA interference, biomolecule labeling and detection, and nucleic acid amplification.
+Since the first DNA cloning experiments, genetic engineering techniques have developed to create engineered biological molecules, genetically designed microorganisms and cells, ways to find new genes and figure out how they work, and transgenic animals and plants.
+In the midst of this bioengineering revolution, commercial applications exploded.
+An industry developed around techniques such as gene cloning, directed mutagenesis, DNA sequencing, RNA interference, biomolecule labeling and detection, and nucleic acid amplification.

-Biotechnology introduced a whole new approach to drug development that did not easily integrate into the chemically-focused approach most of the established pharmaceutical companies were using.
-This shift precipitated a rash of start-up companies starting with the founding of Cetus (now part of Novartis Diagnostics) and Genentech in the mid-1970s.
+Biotechnology introduced a whole new approach to drug development that did not easily integrate into the chemically focused approach most of the established pharmaceutical companies used.
+This shift precipitated a rash of startup companies, starting with the founding of Cetus (now part of Novartis Diagnostics) and Genentech in the mid-1970s.

 Since there was an established venture capital community for the high-tech industry in Silicon Valley, many of the early biotechnology companies also clustered in the San Francisco Bay Area.
-Over the years, several hundreds of start-up companies have been founded and hot-spots have also developed in the US around Seattle, San Diego, North Carolina's Research Triangle Park, Boston, and Philadelphia, as well as a number of international locations including areas around Berlin, Heidelberg, and Munich in Germany, Oxford and Cambridge in the UK, and the Medicon Valley in eastern Denmark and southern Sweden.
+Over the years, countless startup companies have been founded to pursue this market.
+Innovation hubs developed in the U.S. in such cities as Seattle, San Diego, North Carolina's Research Triangle Park, Boston, and Philadelphia.
+International biotech hubs include cities such as Berlin, Heidelberg, and Munich in Germany; Oxford and Cambridge in the U.K.; and the Medicon Valley in eastern Denmark and southern Sweden.

 Biotech has been instrumental in the initial drug discovery and screening stages.
-Most major pharmaceutical companies have active target-discovery research programs heavily reliant on biotechnology, and smaller new companies such as Exelixis, BioMarin Pharmaceuticals, and Cephalon do focused drug discovery and development often using unique proprietary techniques.
-In addition to direct drug development, there are companies like Abbott Diagnostics and Becton-Dickenson that are looking for ways to use new disease-related genes to create new clinical diagnostics.
+Most major pharmaceutical companies have active target-discovery research programs heavily reliant on biotechnology.
+Smaller upstart companies such as Exelixis, BioMarin Pharmaceuticals, and Cephalon (acquired by Teva Pharmaceutical) focused on drug discovery and development by often using unique proprietary techniques.
+In addition to direct drug development, companies such as Abbott Diagnostics and Becton, Dickinson and Company (BD) look for ways to use new disease-related genes to create new clinical diagnostics.

-A lot of these tests identify the most responsive patients for new drugs coming into the market.
+A lot of these tests identify the most responsive patients for new drugs coming onto the market.
 Also, supporting research for new drugs is a long list of research and lab supply companies that provide basic kits, reagents, and equipment.
-For example, companies such as Life Technologies, Thermo-Fisher, Promega and a host of others provide lab tools and equipment for bioscience research, and companies such as Molecular Devices and DiscoveRx provide specially engineered cells and detection systems for screening potential new drugs.
+For example, companies such as Thermo-Fisher, Promega, and a host of others provide lab tools and equipment for bioscience research.
+Companies such as Molecular Devices and DiscoveRx provide specially engineered cells and detection systems for screening potential new drugs.

 Agricultural Biotechnology: Better Food

-Established agricultural companies, such as Dow and Monsanto, simply integrated biotech into their R&D programs.
+Established agricultural companies, such as Dow and Monsanto (which was acquired by Bayer), simply integrated biotech into their R&D programs.

 Plant and Animal GMOs

 Most of the focus on ag-biotech is on crop improvement, which, as a business, has been quite successful.
 Since the first genetically modified corn was introduced in 1994, transgenic crop staples such as wheat, soybean, and tomatoes have become the norm.
-Now, more than 90% of US-grown corn, soybeans, and cotton are bioengineered.
+Now, more than 90 percent of U.S.-grown corn, soybeans, and cotton are bioengineered.
 Although lagging behind bioengineered plants, use of biotechnology for farm animal improvement is also pretty prevalent.

 Remember Dolly, the first cloned sheep?
 That was in 1996.
-Now animal cloning is common, and it's clear transgenic farm animals are on the immediate horizon based on headlines highlighting recent developments on the Federation of Animal Societies' website.
+Now animal cloning is common, and it's clear that transgenic farm animals are on the immediate horizon, based on headlines highlighting recent developments on the Federation of Animal Societies' website.
 Although genetically modified organisms (GMOs) have generated a lot of controversy in recent years, ag-biotech has become pretty well established.
-According to the 2011 International Service for the Acquisition of Agri-biotech Applications' (ISAAA) 2011 report, 160 million hectares of GMO crops were planted in 2011 with sales of over $160 billion in engineered grain.
+According to the latest available briefings from the International Service for the Acquisition of Agri-biotech Applications, plantings of genetically modified crops reached 189.8 million hectares in 2017, up from 185.1 million hectares in 2016.